Join Us for Fall 2014!

 Students have the right to appeal the University’s admission decision.
 An appeal to reconsider an admissions decision may or may not change the decision.
 There are generally two reasons that a decision will be changed: (1) extenuating circumstances that were previously undisclosed, or (2) if the academic record changed significantly from the information on file.
 Information about the appeal process.

-Students that apply for campus housing prior to the May 1 priority date will receive their room assignment no later than June 15.
+Students who apply for campus housing prior to the May 1 priority date will receive their room assignment no later than June 15.
 The online housing application.

 Phone: 1-800-99-WTAMU or 806-651-2020